Up to 50% off sofas & mattresses — limited‑time deals.

 • Deep-seat loungers who want maximum sprawl

-• People who like a very soft back feel
+• People who prefer very soft back cushions

 Pros & Cons: